rickardvh/budo-notes/iaido/msjr/domo-shoshin-no-kokoromochi.md

 In the downward cut, raise the sword with the hands very soft.
 Stretch the body well and keep awareness in the hips.
 Strike while tightening progressively from the little finger.
 Naturally, the hasuji must not deviate, and a strong cut is best.
 There are also those whose right hand dominates and who cut down from the right side of the head.
 This ought to be called mere acrobatics.
 Know that when the fists are aligned, well tightened, and properly settled, the sword descends straight, and the feeling of the cut is good.

+[^1]: Although nowadays often used as a synonym of *mogitō*, referring to a blunt imitation sword as opposed to a shinken, an iaitō really is any sword specifically used for iai practice.
-[^1]: Most likely intended to be 繰.
+[^2]: Most likely intended to be 繰.
-[^2]: A type of steamed fishcake with a convex, semicylindrical shape.
+[^3]: A type of steamed fishcake with a convex, semicylindrical shape.